UPchieve/web/docs/git-workflow.md

   ```
 - Branches for edits to the documentation that are not linked to a particular bug or feature don't require a prefix.
 - Special branches like `master` and `dev` don't require prefixes either.
+- Title all `dev` to `master` PRs using the format `PR#<number-of-the-dev-to-master-PR> FROM: Merge pull request #<number-of-the-<feat|fix>-to-dev-PR> from UPchieve/<<feat|fix>/brach>` and use the title for the message of the merge commit.
+Notice that everything after the semicolon is just the default message that GitHub suggested when merging the original feature or fix branch to `dev`, so you only need to copy-paste it from the commit history :wink:.

 **[⬆ back to top](#contents)**